Oct 13,2022

 1. Deodorize Your Shoes

-The math is pretty simple: The longer your shoes go between uses, the more time and opportunity it leaves for bacteria to multiply and give them funky odors.
-To avoid this, drop a bath bomb into each shoe if they're not going to be worn for a while (matching or complementary scents, please!).
-The bath bombs will infuse the shoes with their scent, and will also help absorb odor-causing moisture.
+The math is pretty simple: The longer your shoes go between uses, the more time and opportunity bacteria have to multiply and give them funky odors.
+To avoid this, drop a bath bomb into each shoe if they're not going to be worn for a while (match or complementary scents, please!).
+The bath bombs will infuse the shoes with their scent and also help absorb odor-causing moisture.
 That's a clear win-win.

-2. Make a "Sachet" for Closet or Dresser
+2. Make a "Sachet" for the Closet or Dresser

 Closets aren't usually the best-ventilated place in your home, especially if you don't have as much closet space as you'd like (which is almost everybody, right?).
-Sometimes that stale air can give your clothes a musty smell, so "craft-y" people often make up a fabric sachet of sweet-smelling herbs, flowers or potpourri to scent the closet.
+Sometimes, that stale air can give your clothes a musty smell, so "crafty" people often make up a fabric sachet of sweet-smelling herbs, flowers, or potpourri to scent the closet.
 Bath bombs work just as well, and they're easier.
-Just put a few on the floor of your closet, or in a cloth bag hanging from the closet rod, and you're good to go.
+Put a few on the closet floor or in a cloth bag hanging from the closet rod, and you're good to go.

 3. Battle Carpet Odors

-Carpets are comfy on the feet, and warmer than tile or hardwood on cold mornings, but they do tend to attract dirt and odors.
+Carpets are comfy on the feet and warmer than tile or hardwood on cold mornings, but they do tend to attract dirt and odors.
 If your carpets are beginning to smell of pets or feet or just age, bath bombs can help freshen them up.
-Crush up a bath bomb or two (choose colorless bombs, or ones that match your carpet's color) and sprinkle them over the affected area.
-Work them in with your fingertips or a brush, then let them sit for an hour or two before vacuuming up the powder.
+Crush up a bath bomb or two (choose colorless bombs or ones that match your carpet's color) and sprinkle them over the affected area.
+Work them in with your fingertips or a brush, then let them sit for an hour before vacuuming the powder.
 Your carpets will feel fresh and new.

 4. A Gentle Foot Soak for "Those" Days

 You don't need to sink into a full, frothy tub to enjoy a bath bomb.
 When you're having one of "those" days, choose one of your favorite bath bombs and use it to soak your feet.
-The bath bomb's gentle fizzing, combined with the epsom salts, will soothe your tired feet and leave them soft and sweet-smelling.
-You can add to the experience by adding complementary herbs, blossoms or even citrus fruit to the water.
+The bath bomb's gentle fizzing and the epsom salts will soothe your tired feet and leave them soft and sweet-smelling.
+You can add to the experience by adding complementary herbs, blossoms, or even citrus fruit to the water.

 5. Deodorant Spray for Curtains and Furniture